 About the Industrial Power Systems Online M.S.
 Program

-The Department of Electrical and Computer Engineering (ECE) offers a non-thesis online Master of Electrical Engineering (MEE) program, with specialization in Industrial Power Systems (IPS).
+The Department of Electrical and Computer Engineering (ECE) offers a non-thesis online M.S. in Electrical Engineering, with specialization in Industrial Power Systems (MSEE-IPS).
 The program provides advanced instruction to give individuals the level of technical and business expertise needed to meet the increased industry demand for highly skilled professionals.

 Why the University of Houston?

 The programs directly support the uniquely diverse industrial and technological environment of the greater Houston area, which is involved in electrical generation, consumption, expansion, and manufacturing.
 In fact, the programs were developed at the request of industry with participation from a significant number of prominent electrical industry representatives.
 The programs exemplify the University of Houston’s responsiveness to meet industry needs in an area considered by many as the energy capital of the world.